-There are five popular yacht hull materials that have been used for decades or even centuries in yacht construction.
-These five materials are Ferro-cement, wood, steel, aluminum, and fiberglass.
+There are five popular yacht hull materials that have been used for decades or even centuries in yacht construction including Ferro-cement, wood, steel, aluminum, and fiberglass.

-However, let’s take a look at the ones which have been our yacht hull support for so many years.
+Let’s take a look at the ones that have been the most widely used for so many years.

 #1 Yacht Hull Material: Ferro-cement